 LR: What’s the difference between normal menstrual cramps and abnormal ones?
 How does one measure pain?

 TS: First of all, many girls are made to believe (from family and friends) that pain during menstruation is normal.
 In some respects, this is correct.
 More than half of young girls experience pain with their periods.
 However, we need to do a better job of defining the difference between normal and abnormal.
 Cramps are normal.
-Chronic, debilitating pain, vomiting, bloating, and abnormal bowel movements is not.
+Chronic, debilitating pain, vomiting, bloating, and abnormal bowel movements are not.

 By the time women with endometriosis get to college, they have learned to suppress their pain.
 And, when they begin sexual activity, they have another set of problems: pain during intercourse.
-At this point girls, often go to a gynecologist or nurse.
+At this point girls often go to a gynecologist or nurse.
 OB/GYNs prescribe birth control pills, which often do not alleviate the pain.

 After years of seeing physicians and other health professionals and receiving little help, women with endometriosis often begin to distrust the medical establishment.
 In addition, if they are prescribed powerful pain medications, there is a chance they may begin to abuse or misuse them.
 Alcoholism can also become a problem.